sushiomsky/autochat/README.md

 - 💾 **Import/Export**: Backup and restore all settings
 - 🎨 **Modern UI**: Beautiful gradient design with intuitive controls
 - 📛 **Status Badge**: Visual indicator when auto-send is active
+- 🌍 **i18n Support**: Full localization with RTL support for Urdu and other languages

 ## Installation